+Wellbeing is a key policy objective in health and care services.
 The Personal Wellbeing Score (PWS) is a short generic person-reported measure of happiness or subjective wellbeing.
-PWS is closely based on the ONS personal wellbeing questions used in the Annual Population Survey, which enables direct comparison with national data.
+PWS is based on the four ONS personal wellbeing questions (ONS4) and thresholds, which are used in the Annual Population Survey.

 - I am satisfied with my life – this is an overall measure of life satisfaction

 - What I do in my life is worthwhile – this is a measure of worthwhileness or “eudemonic” wellbeing

 - I was happy yesterday – this measures current positive experience

 - I was NOT anxious yesterday – this measures current negative experience.
 High anxiety implies low wellbeing.

 The Personal Wellbeing Score is easy to use and has good psychometric properties.
 It is suitable for routine use as a performance measure in patient-centred care and quality improvement studies, alongside other patient-reported outcome and experience measures.